lane-s/cs3240-s17-team26/README.md

 Run ```python manage.py loaddata initialdata.json``` to seed the database

+This will create a super user and site manager with the username 'manager' The password for this account is 'passwordsosecure' by default

 To reset the database, delete the db.sqlite3 file and then rerun these commands.

 ### Run the app